 |Fluency II||C2||Superior||400 hours - 20 weeks|

 * 60 hours of lessons are equivalent to 3 weeks in our Group 4 Course or simply 60 hours of Private Lessons.
 In other words, each of our first three Spanish levels (A1, A2, B1) can be completed in an average of 3 weeks each.
-Our fourth and fifth levels (B2, C1) take an average of 5 weeks each, and our last level (C2) varies from student to student but the Common European Framework for Languages (CEF) indicates that in average it takes 400 hours of Spanish language study.
+Our fourth and fifth levels (B2, C1) take an average of 5 weeks each, and our last level (C2) varies from student to student but the Common European Framework of Reference for Languages (CEF) indicates that in average it takes 400 hours of Spanish language study.

-The amount of hours that it takes to course each level indicated above is the proposed amount by the Common European Framework for Languages (CEFR).
+The amount of hours that it takes to course each level indicated above is the proposed amount by the Common European Framework of Reference for Languages (CEFR).
 Dedication, hard work, natural skill for language acquisition and practice can reduce the amount of hours it takes to complete each level.

 |Novice Mid||A1 - Certificado Elemental